Plaza Jewell: History

 In 1905, English side Nottingham Forest toured Argentina and Uruguay for the first time.
 Plaza Jewell held the only match in Rosario, where the English team beat a Rosario Combined –composed of players of Rosario Central and Rosario A.C.
 5–3.
 One year later, the South Africa Football Association (a national side composed by British-origin players) also played a Rosario Combined at Plaza Jewell, with a large victory of 9–0 over the local team.

 On July 19, 1927, the British Isles Combined (composed of twenty-three players from England, Scotland and Ireland under the direction of James Baxter) arrived in Argentina to play a fixture of nine games.

 After playing Argentina, the Lions moved to Rosario to play a combined team composed by players of porteños clubs Universitario and Gimnasia y Esgrima due to the impossibility of joining a competitive team with the small number of players in Rosario.
 Players of both teams arrived in Rosario after a long journey by train from Retiro to Rosario Norte station, the same day of the match.
 On August 3, 1927, the Lions defeated the combined team by 24–0 in a rainy day held in Plaza Jewell.

 In 1967, Atlético del Rosario decided to organise a four-team football tournament to celebrate of its 100th. anniversary.
 It would be held in Plaza Jewell.
 The club invited the four main teams of Santa Fe Province, Rosario Central, Newell's Old Boys (Rosario) and Unión and Colón (Santa Fe) to take part of the competition (named "Copa Centenario" with a trophy awarded for the occasion).
 Nevertheless, the lack of available dates (all the invited teams were competing in the 1967 Primera División championship by those times) caused the competition was never carried out.

+In 1969, the Scotland national rugby union team played vs the Rosario RU at Plaza Jewell, during their tour of Argentina that included six matches in the country.

+International matches

+Rugby

+The stadium has hosted several rugby union matches, such as follows: